trevormcinroe/msds458/week2/README.md

 ## Introduction
 The XOR problem is a key bit of knowledge in classic deep learning theory.
 "XOR" is short for "exclusive or".
-In this context, it is an operation between two binary inputs that produces a "1" when the two inputs are different and a "0" if the two outputs are the same.
+In this context, it is an operation between two binary inputs that produces a "1" when the two inputs are different and a "0" if the two inputs are the same.
 This results in the following data:

 | x1        | x2           | y  |
 | ------------- |:-------------:| -----:|